pydantic/pydantic/docs/concepts/type_adapter.md

     [`pydantic.type_adapter.TypeAdapter`][pydantic.type_adapter.TypeAdapter]<br>

-For use cases like this, Pydantic provides [`TypeAdapter`][pydantic.type_adapter.TypeAdapter], which can be used for type validation, serialization, and JSON schema generation without creating a [`BaseModel`][pydantic.main.BaseModel].
+For use cases like this, Pydantic provides [`TypeAdapter`][pydantic.type_adapter.TypeAdapter], which can be used for type validation, serialization, and JSON schema generation without needing to create a [`BaseModel`][pydantic.main.BaseModel].

 A [`TypeAdapter`][pydantic.type_adapter.TypeAdapter] instance exposes some of the functionality from